atenni/Principles/Life/L02 Use the 5 step process to get what you want out of life.md

 * Distinguish proximate cause from root cause.
 * Recognise that knowing what someone (including you) is like will tell you what you can expect from them.

+## Design a plan

+* Go back before you go forward.
+* Think about your problem as a set of outcomes produced by a machine.
+* Remember that there are typically many paths to achieving your goals.
+* Think of your plan as being like a movie script in that you visualise who will do what through time.
+* Write down your plan for everyone to see and to measure your progress against.
+* Recognise that it doesn't take a lot of time to design a good plan.

+## Push through to completion

+* Great planners who don't execute their plans go nowhere.
+* Good work habits are vastly underrated.
+* Establish clear metrics to make certain that you are following your plan.

+## Remember that weaknesses don't matter if you find solutions

+* Look at the patterns of your mistakes and identify at which step in the 5–Step Process you typically fail.
+* Everyone has at least one big thing that stands in the way of their success;
+  find yours and deal with it.

+## Understand your own and others' mental maps and humility